sbtrn-devil/crtk/docs/api.md

 - `callback`: _function(err, result)_ - result notification callback

 Await for the configured condition (`allOf` or `anyOf`).
 Result of the checkpoint is an instance of `CheckpointResult` (see below).
-If an error occurs, it is delivered as an error, otherwise as a normal result.
+If an error occurs, `CheckpointResult` is delivered as an error, otherwise as a normal result.

 ```js
 function *test() {